yujuan-zhang/feature-representation-for-LLMs/Model/ESM2_feature_all/RF_model_param/RF training detail.md

 4. For the 'feature all' attributes, the training process is very similar, with the only difference being the need to first use the `SelectFromModel` function from the `sklearn.feature_selection` module to perform feature selection based on feature importance.
 Specifically, we train an RF model to calculate the contribution of each feature to classification prediction.
-For the related computational methods, please refer to the <RF模型重要性特征计算说明文件>.
+For the related computational methods, please refer to our under-reviewed article which predicted to disclosure in several weeks .

    ```python
    X_train_scale = 'Assume this is your 6418-dimensional, standardized all feature training data.'